In one masterful image, creation and the Fall

 To picture the world, or to tell a story about it, is already to imagine yourself apart from it.
 That might partly explain why the biblical subjects of the creation of the world and the expulsion from paradise can feel so primal.
 It’s almost as if the two things — representing the world and being expelled from it — go hand in hand.

-Still, it’s rare for them to be depicted together, as they are in this remarkable picture by the 15th-century Sienese painter Giovanni di Paolo (c.
+Still, it’s rare for them to be depicted together, as they are in this remarkable picture at the Metropolitan Museum of Art in New York by the 15th-century Sienese painter Giovanni di Paolo (c.
 1403-1482).
 Painted in 1445 in egg tempera and gold, this wooden panel was once part of an altarpiece — known as the Guelfi altarpiece — the main part of which is now in the Uffizi Gallery in Florence.
-(Another panel, “Paradise,” is at the Metropolitan Museum of Art in New York.)
+(Another panel, “Paradise,” is also at the Met.)

 Supported by a flight of blue seraphim, God presides over an image of the entire world, which the artist has abstracted into concentric circles.
 These surround a rendering of the earth as a mountainous, brown and green landscape crisscrossed by rivers.